alessandroardenghi/MultiTaskDeiT/README.md

 - Download link for pretrained model weights: [INSERT PRETRAINED WEIGHTS LINK HERE]

 **Train, Test Splits:**
-- Download link for the train, val, test splits used in our evaluation: [INSERT PRETRAINED WEIGHTS LINK HERE].<br>
-After downloading, manually substitute them to the newly generated ones in the data directory.
+- The train, val and test splits used to train and evaluate the pretrained models on COCO are provieded in the __precomputed_splits__ directory.
+To replicate our experimental results, substitute the newly generated train.txt, test.txt, val.txt with the ones present in the __precomputed_splits__ directory.

 **Directory Structure (example with PascalVOC):**
 ```